-Monitoring Progress Toward a Goal
+Monitoring Progress Toward Goals

 At any point in time, the total work remaining to reach a goal can be summed.
 The Product Owner tracks this total work remaining at least every Sprint Review.
 The Product Owner compares this amount with work remaining at previous Sprint Reviews to assess progress toward completing projected work by the desired time for the goal.
 This information is made transparent to all stakeholders.

 Various projective practices upon trending have been used to forecast progress, like burndowns, burn-ups, or cumulative flows.
 These have proven useful.
 However, these do not replace the importance of empiricism.
 In complex environments, what will happen is unknown.
 Only what has already happened may be used for forward-looking decision-making.

 The Sprint Backlog is the set of Product Backlog items selected for the Sprint, plus a plan for delivering the product Increment and realizing the Sprint Goal.
 The Sprint Backlog is a forecast by the Development Team about what functionality will be in the next Increment and the work needed to deliver that functionality into a “Done” Increment.